 Over the years, the Grange grew to be more than a place for farmers to congregate and pass on farming techniques and agricultural advancements.
 It became a platform for grassroots activism representing rural residents and concerns, a center to advance and promote reading and education, and a space to discuss and debate the issues of the day.
 It also became a hub for country social gatherings such as suppers, pie sales, and dances.
 It was a refuge for often isolated farm women to interact and share homesteading tips and local news.
 In fact, the organization played an early role in the women’s suffrage movement.

 As society changed over the decades and original Grange members passed away, the Grange movement lost popularity.
 In Maine, many grange halls fell into disrepair.
 However, there remain a number of active chapters in the state and membership is on the rise.

-The York Grange #No 340 was rescued from demolition in the early 1990s.
+Sadly, the York Grange #No 340 was also abandoned and in severe decay (photos below).
+It was rescued from demolition in the early 1990s.
 Since then it has been used as a general store, a school, a catering business, and yoga studio.

 Now as the Brixham Grange Cafe, the York community can again have a place to congregate and enjoy this beautiful piece of history.